swatkinson/WebsiteCrawler/README.md

 # 🌐 WebsiteCrawler

-WebsiteCrawler is a simple C# console application that recursively crawls websites, extracts links, and displays the text content of web pages.
+WebsiteCrawler is a C# console application that recursively crawls websites, extracts links, and displays the text content of web pages.

 ## Features